brightdigit/ContributeWordPress/Content/articles/project-budget-ios-app.md

 Levels of build quality are one of the biggest differentiators between developers.
-It is possible to get significantly different quotes for the same app depending on how well it's made.
+It is possible to get significantly different quotes for the same app depending on how well it’s made.
 While there are many factors that might have bearing on this, the main one is how the app is coded:

 #### Native